From Sonic Retro

-In Sonic 2, Sonic 3/Sonic & Knuckles, Sonic the Hedgehog 4, Sonic Colours, Sonic Generations with the skill enabled, Sonic Lost World, Sonic Mania, and Sonic Forces with the DLC installed, transformation to Super Sonic, or (albeit less frequently) one of the other characters' super forms, may be used at any time once the character has collected all seven Chaos Emeralds and has at least 50 rings.
+In Sonic 2, Sonic 3/Sonic & Knuckles, Sonic the Hedgehog 4, Sonic Colours, Sonic Generations with the skill enabled, Sonic Lost World, Sonic Mania, Sonic Forces with the DLC installed, and Sonic Superstars, transformation to Super Sonic, or (albeit less frequently) one of the other characters' super forms, may be used at any time once the character has collected all seven Chaos Emeralds and has at least 50 rings.
 In these games, rings are lost at a rate of approximately 1 per second (actually 60 rings every 61 seconds), and upon reaching 0 rings, the character reverts to normal.

 Most recent games feature super transformation as more of a plot point rather than a regular gameplay mechanic.
 In these cases, it only appears towards the end of the game, such as in Sonic Adventure, and often associated with a final battle in space.
 This trend is frequently cited as having been started by the Doomsday Zone in Sonic & Knuckles, despite the fact that said game did allow Super/Hyper forms in regular levels too.
 In Sonic Frontiers, Super Sonic is used to defeat the Titan boss on each of the Starfall Islands.